 The removal of names and the renaming of public places, streets and buildings has been a continuous project since the birth of our democracy (and downfall of apartheid) in 1994.
 Attempting to scrub a racist legacy from the walls of a country which was, for the longest time, under the iron fist of colonialists and their equally racist Afrikaner political progeny, is expensive business.
 But what is at stake, I think South Africa has finally realized, cannot be quantified in dollars and cents.
 The qualitative health of a nation, especially one that is still struggling to find its true national identity, must be prioritized over budgetary calculations.

-Progressives among contemporaries, Rhodes and Wilson achieved acclaim—along with the sustained subjugation of people of color.
 The well-intentioned project of renaming has not been easy for South Africa and I doubt it will be easy for the US.
 And of course, we must be careful not to assume that one country’s struggles are the same as another’s—the historical specificities of America’s racial history are not the same as South Africa’s colonial past.
 However, there are many intersections between these contemporary challenges.

 Above all, we must remember that despite what we might like to believe, history is not fixed.
 It is not final and for it to be credible and to reveal some crucial aspect of the human race, it must be constantly challenged, interrogated and transformed into something that closely resembles truth.
 I think the process of renaming is part of this project.
 It is, as a senior politics student at Princeton put it, about acknowledging history in its entirety.